What is a Laser Skin Resurfacing?

 However, this procedure is not ideal for people with a dark complexion nor those who have a history of allergies, scarring, previous burns and exposure to radiation.

 Unfortunately, as we age our skin develops lines, wrinkles, blemishes and scarring that, can contribute to making our appearance look older.
 The Laser Skin Resurfacing technique simply removes old skin to expose new skin.

 This new skin, which has not yet been exposed to the sun, will have a tighter and smoother appearance.
-The process is mostly carried out under local anaesthesia, although mild sedation and analgesic gases may be used in the case of a full-face treatment.

 During the procedure, your surgeon uses the laser to send hundreds of micro beams into the skin.
 The skin is wiped continuously with a saline solution or water to keep it cool whilst removing damaged tissues.
 The beams remove the damaged epidermis in a precise manner layer by layer whilst simultaneously heating the dermis to stimulate collagen growth.

 Skinnotion uses a system called the Palomar Starlux 500 for Fractional Ablative Skin Resurfacing.
 The Palomar Starlux system is the most advanced laser platform in the world.

 In comparison to others single laser procedure, Palomar has been clinically proven to produce equal or better results with less pain and discomfort, and fast recovery period for the patient.

 Your entire face can be treated with a fractional laser resurfacing treatment.